Stvff/ArbAsm/.github/README.md

 The notation of both inputs and outputs is little-endian by default, opposite of what is standard in english.
 Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endian` register).

 ### Numbers
 Numbers can be of any length, and must be a string of decimal digits that may be interrupted by spaces.
-To input the sign of a number, a `+` or `-` can be placed at the end.
+To input the sign of a number, a `-` can be placed at the end.
 The default is positive.\
 Some examples:\
-`314159265358979`, `310771-`, `00003+`, `000 000 1`\
+`314159265358979`, `310771-`, `00003 -`, `000 000 1`\
 Once again, the notation is little-endian by default, so `00003` is thirty thousand.
-The place of the sign does not change in the different endiannesses, so in big endian notation mode, `-177013` will not be recognized and should be `177013-`.
+The place of the sign does not change in the different endiannesses, so in big endian notation mode, `-177013` will not be recognized and should be `177013-`.\
+The `+` character is for quaternions, but those are currently work in process.

 ### Registers
 Registers are effectively built-in variables.